top of page

 By 1836, Stock had begun his long career as an itinerant artist, traveling through towns in western Massachusetts, northern Connecticut, Rhode Island, and New York.
 Although his permanent studio remained in Springfield, he spent months at a time in surrounding communities, painting portraits on commission in exchange for fees, lodging, or board.

-One of those communities was Wilbraham, and it is here that Stock’s work intersects with an important local family.
-In 1996, the Wilbraham historian Llewellyn Merrick recorded a tradition that Stock stayed at the home of Dr. Samuel Fisk Merrick while working in town and painted two portraits for the family in exchange for room and board.
-These portraits were said to represent two daughters of the Merrick family: one of Roxanne Merrick holding a flower, and the other of Lydia Merrick, who had died in 1831.
+One of the communities where Joseph Whiting Stock worked was Wilbraham, and it is here that his career intersects with an important local family.
+In 1996, the late Wilbraham historian Llewellyn Merrick recorded a family tradition that Stock stayed at the home of Dr. Samuel Fisk Merrick while working in town and painted two portraits for the family in exchange for room and board.
+These portraits were said to depict two daughters of the Merrick family: one of Roxanne Merrick, shown holding a flower, and the other of Lydia Merrick, who had died in 1831.

-Several details suggest a more complex story behind these works.
+Several details, however, suggest a more complicated story behind these works.
 Stock did not begin his professional painting career until about 1836, five years after Lydia’s death.
-This timing strongly indicates that Lydia’s portrait was a posthumous, memorial painting rather than a life portrait.
-The two girls in the paintings appear strikingly similar in age and features, which suggests that Roxanne may have served as the living model for Lydia’s likeness.
+This timing strongly suggests that Lydia’s portrait was a posthumous memorial painting rather than a likeness made from life.
+In addition, the two girls in the portraits appear remarkably similar in age and facial features, raising the possibility that Roxanne served as the living model for both images.

 The darker palette of these two portraits, compared with Stock’s later, brighter works, suggests that they were painted early in his career, before his style matured.
 Their present whereabouts remain uncertain.
 Given that the Springfield Museum holds a substantial collection of Stock’s paintings, it is possible that these Wilbraham portraits entered that collection, though no firm documentation has yet been found.